-Fridation advantage in the state of the stat Type of the Inspiring practice Existing school policies, practices and cultures that support equitable access to quality education for all learners.
-Name of the Project MultInclude Leading Organization University of Applied Sciences, The Hague Contact details Watte Zijstra w.zijlstra@hhs.nl Eszter Salamon eszter.salamon@esha.org Characteristics Aims and objectives MultInclude intends to help educational organizations to deploy strategies to create inclusive environments for youth in order to develop their sense of belonging in school, in their communities and society.
+20. MultInclude Type of the Inspiring practice Existing school policies, practices and cultures that support equitable access to quality education for all learners.
+Title of the Project Multinclude Leading Organization University of Applied Sciences, The Hague Contact details Watte Zijstra w.zijlstra@hhs.nl Eszter Salamon eszter.salamon@esha.org Characteristics Aims and objectives MultInclude intends to help educational organizations to deploy strategies to create inclusive environments for youth in order to develop their sense of belonging in school, in their communities and society.
 It is focused on the multiple inclusion needs of students having in mind the completion of secondary education and continuation of studies at tertiary level.
 In short, what we are aiming at is educating lifelong learners by catering for the individual inclusion needs of each student.
 Target groups with focus on inclusion All students as it is based on the assumption that each student has inclusion needs.
-Languages English, German, Dutch, Swedish, Italian Duration 2018-2021, but ongoing after the project period ended Resources Commitment, time, project-developed scoring matrix, strategic planning tools, internet access to participate at the learning community and use the online, comparative scoring matrix Context
+Languages English, German, Dutch, Swedish, Italian Duration 2018-2021, but ongoing after the project period ended Resources Commitment, time, project-developed scoring matrix, strategic planning tools, internet access to participate at the learning community and use the online, comparative scoring matrix